tazmancoder/Policies/Terms of Service.md

 PLEASE READ THE FOLLOWING CAREFULLY BEFORE DOWNLOADING AND/OR USING THIS WEBSITE, APP OR SERVICE.

-Markris Digital Solutions. and its subsidiaries, representatives, affiliates, agents, officers or directors (collectively, “Markris Digital Solutions” “we”, “us” or “our”) make available websites and applications for mobile, tablet, and other smart devices (the “App”) that allow you to curate and manage a directory of your contacts and corresponding significant dates and events such as birthdays, and helps to facilitate your celebration of those events with others by offering reminders, gift suggestions, and original templates to send greetings and messages (collectively, the “Services”).
+Mark Perryman. and its subsidiaries, representatives, affiliates, agents, officers or directors (collectively, “Mark Perryman” “we”, “us” or “our”) make available websites and applications for mobile, tablet, and other smart devices (the “App”) that allow you to curate and manage a directory of your contacts and corresponding significant dates and events such as birthdays, and helps to facilitate your celebration of those events with others by offering reminders, gift suggestions, and original templates to send greetings and messages (collectively, the “Services”).

 This Terms of Service (“Agreement”) is a legally binding electronic contract that governs your use of the Services.
 By clicking the “accept” or “ok” button, or downloading, installing or using the Services, you agree to be bound by the terms of this Agreement which includes our Privacy Policy, the additional terms explicitly incorporated herein by reference, and any additional terms disclosed and agreed to by you if you purchase or accept additional features or products that we offer as part of the Services, each of which are incorporated by reference into this Agreement.
 If you are using the Services for an organization, you represent that you have the authority to bind that organization and you are agreeing to this Agreement on behalf of that organization.
 If you do not accept and agree to be bound by the terms of this Agreement, you may not use the Services.